View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 Panoramic Views from an Observation Deck

-When you have just one day in the city, you can’t miss the chance to get a bird’s-eye view of NYC!
+When you have just one day in the city, you can’t miss the chance to get a bird’s-eye view of the Big Apple!
 The city has several incredible observation decks.
 Here are five of the most popular decks:

 Having lived in NYC, we’ve experienced dozens of panoramic views.
 Our top pick is Top of the Rock.
 Why?
 We believe it offers the best views (360-degree views of Central Park, the iconic Chrysler Building and Empire State Building, and the entire Manhattan skyline) and doesn’t have glass barriers to obstruct your photos.